visualAngus/Fiche-V2/README.md

 - On this page, you will find all your notes, as well as all your _subject_ groups.
 The notes are interactive, and you can already `scroll` through the content of the note.

-You can open the editor:
+### You can open the editor:

 ![image](https://github.com/user-attachments/assets/afd1b1a5-7165-41cb-99e7-ea5aa74ca83d)

+All text data entered into the editor is encrypted with the unique secondary key before being stored in the database.